 Do you charge extra for pages with bleeds?

-Unlike other printers and publishers who charge up to 20% or more extra for printing with bleeds, Publishing Xpress does not charge extra for pages that bleed.
+Unlike other printers and publishers who charge 20% or more extra for printing with bleeds, Publishing Xpress does not charge extra for pages that bleed.
 The prices you see on our cost calculators include pages that bleed.

 What resolution should be used for graphics and photos?